-So, do you also often get confused between a file and a folder on a computer or laptop.
+So, do you also often get confused between a file and a folder on an operating system?
 We have come up with this great guide to tell our users the difference between a file and a folder.
-Our mytechremedy team has made this amazing difference guide for file vs folder in a simplified manner so that our users can easily understand the difference between a file and folder.

 The terms folder and file are both computer phrases that are often used.

 In basic words, a file is a document that may be found on one’s desk, while a folder is a container that is used to hold files.